 BOBs stands for Benchmark, Optimize, Build, and special projects.

 To start off, you want to ask yourself if those keywords are still appropriate for benchmarking.
 Compare them against your top GSC non-brand traffic drivers to see if they’re still the right benchmarks.

 Then, optimize.
 Given the results of the past year, does the focus need to shift to different keywords?

 Lastly, ask yourself: What are the gaps that need to be addressed in the next year?
 This is the build portion of the BOBs process.

-The next benefit of using an SEO platform to prepare for the holiday season is the ability to segment data in meaningful ways.
+The next benefit of using an SEO platform is the ability to segment data in meaningful ways.